 Lokono Cove

-Lokono Cove is the retail portal on Carnival’s new Celebration Key.
+Lokono Cove is the retail portal on Carnival’s Celebration Key.
 Available amenities include:

 - Suncastle Grounds Coffee serving coffee and snacks